wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="which-is-better-a-mac-or-a-pc">Which is better, a mac or a pc?</h2>
-Students need access to a laptop for many courses.
+<a id=129></a>Students need access to a laptop for many courses.
 The School of Engineering has minimum guides here: [https://techden.wustl.edu/selecting-a-laptop/mckelvey/](https://github.com//wustlcse/FAQ/discussions/129).
 It recommends against​ Apple silicon (M1 and M2 processors).
 However, there are few known serious problems for the majority of CSE work and many faculty members are using Apple silicon.
 If you chose Apple silicon, start work early enough to ensure you will be able to run required software and be aware of computer labs in case you do encounter compatibility issues.
 "My computer couldn't do this" isn't a valid excuse for not completing work on time.

 There are only a few CSE courses that require a specific operating systems and they usually have alternatives available.
 Example courses with machine requirements and alternatives are:
 * CSE 438S (Mobile App Development):  Nearly all semesters require access to a Mac for iOS app development.
 There is a Mac lab available for students who don't have a Mac, which is a bit less convenient but allows all course work to be completed.
 (This course has been offered for Android a few times, which worked on macOS or Windows)